jsoles7/robo-advisor/README.md

 - pip install alpha_vantage <br />

 <br />
-**Note that you can simply run the command 'pip install requirements.txt' to expedite the above process
+**Note that you can simply run the command 'pip install -r requirements.txt' to expedite the above process
 <br />

 Make sure to configure your env to fit the required variables: <br />